 If you are into cars or racing you have probably noticed that electric cars have an uncanny ability to accelerate much faster.
 Electric cars just seem to be able to zoom right up to speed off the start line but how so?
 What gives electric cars this impressive ability to accelerate so much faster than regular gasoline or diesel-powered vehicles?

-When I say that electric car engines are more efficient, I am meaning that more of the energy that is produced by the engine actually goes into moving the car.
-With traditional combustion gas motors, a lot of the energy produced is actually lost in the form of heat, noise, friction, and also pollution.
-When you have an electric engine, heat is greatly reduced and all of those other variables are almost, if not completely, eliminated.
+When I say that electric car engines are more efficient, I mean that more of the energy that is produced by the engine actually goes into moving the car.
+With traditional combustion gas engines, a lot of the energy produced is actually lost in the form of heat, noise and friction.
+When you have an electric motor, heat is greatly reduced and all of those other variables are almost, if not completely, eliminated.